 Within Employee benefits and executive compensation, tier 4

 Washington DC-based Caplin & Drysdale, Chartered has an excellent reputation for tax-related work.
 Its EBEC team advises on the design and administration of qualified plans, legislative and regulatory changes, compliance with Title I of ERISA, executive compensation, health and welfare benefits, tax-exempt and governmental employer representation, financial institution and service provider counseling, and employee benefits dispute resolution, as well as representing clients before the IRS.
 The group’s ‘industry knowledge is outstanding’.
 It advised the Middle East Broadcasting Networks Inc on Affordable Care Act issues relating to its health plan.
 Other clients include The World Bank, SKF USA Inc, IMF and Ingersoll-Rand.
 The highly experienced Richard Skillman, Patricia Lewis and Joanne Youn are all recommended.

 United States: Tax

 Within Domestic tax: East Coast, tier 5

-Within International tax, Caplin & Drysdale is a third tier firm,
+Within International tax, Caplin & Drysdale, Chartered is a third tier firm,

-Within Tax controversy, Caplin & Drysdale is a third tier firm,
+Within Tax controversy, Caplin & Drysdale, Chartered is a second tier firm,

 Further information on Caplin & Drysdale, Chartered